 Facts about the Winter Fox

-The winter fox has a rounded body with short legs and small ears.
+The winter fox has a rounded body with short legs and also small ears.
 These features help it adapt to living in extremely cold environments.
 To warm itself, the winter fox curls its bushy tail around its body.
 Its paws are covered with thick fur which makes moving across the snow and ice easier.
 The winter fox can survive on the temperature of minus 120 degrees Fahrenheit.
 It lives in the underground burrows of the Arctic that have up to a hundred entrances.
 These burrows are hundred of years very old and have been used by numerous generations of the white fox.

 Prints come in the following sizes: